dberzano/dberzano.github.io/alice/debug/index.md

 * no debugging symbols are needed, *i.e.* you do not need to compile with `-g`

+> Note that `-g` should in fact be **off** when running with IgProf,
+> as the tool aims to profile in conditions as close as possible to
+> the production environment.

 Of course, the big disadvantage is that the final report, being only statistic, will be more imprecise than Valgrind's: but the idea is that, for programs that take a long time to complete (like our physics